Juhi635/Red-Bus-Clone/README.md

 # **🚌 Red Bus Website UI Clone**

-This project is a pixel-perfect clone of the Red Bus homepage, created to mimic its design and layout using **HTML** and **CSS**.
+This project is a pixel-perfect clone of the Red Bus homepage, created to replicate its design and layout using **HTML** and **CSS**.
 It serves as a learning tool for front-end development enthusiasts to sharpen their web design skills by replicating a real-world website interface.

 ## 🌐 Live Demo

-Experience the live version of the Red Bus UI clone here ➡️ [Red Bus UI Clone](https://red-bus-ui.vercel.app/)
+Experience the live version of the Red Bus UI clone [here](https://red-bus-ui.vercel.app/)

 ## 📋 Overview

-This project focuses on recreating the Red Bus website’s **homepage UI** to improve understanding of layout structuring, responsive design, and basic styling techniques.
-This clone does not include backend functionality but is ideal for practicing front-end development.
+This project focuses on recreating the Red Bus website’s **homepage UI** to improve understanding of layout structuring and basic styling techniques.
+This clone does not include backend functionality and is not fully responsive but is ideal for practicing front-end development.

 ## ✨ Key Features

-- **Responsive Design:** The clone adapts to different screen sizes, including desktop and mobile devices.
 - **Replicated UI Layout:** Accurately mimics the original Red Bus homepage with banners, search boxes, and other essential elements.
 - **Clean & Modular Code:** Well-organized HTML and CSS for easy understanding and modification.
 - **Real-world Practice:** Gives hands-on experience with replicating modern website designs.